jrdegbe/thamesthrive-api/docs/getting_started/data_flow.md

 ## Processing

-Tracardi uses workflows to process data.
+ThamesThrive uses workflows to process data.

 Workflow is a graph of actions that will run when an event is matched with workflow.
 Actions may run one after another or in parallel.
 Workflow is represented as a graph of nodes and connections between them.
 Actions are assigned to nodes